snimmagadda1/s11a.com/content/04-17-2025/index.md

 ---

 I recently started poking at the developer experience of the Node.js world.
 As a Java dev by day, I wanted to learn the JS community patterns on a lower level.
-I went through the exercise of standing up an Express.js + Passport.js server for a project and surprisingly didn't find a consensus pattern to test routes secured with Oauth 2.0.
+I went through the exercise of standing up an Express.js + Passport.js server for a project and surprisingly didn't find a consensus pattern to test an app using Oauth 2.0 for authorization.
 Many docs were helpful, but dated.
 Therefore, approach here outlines the path I took: a Passport.js strategy to functionally test protected routes without making HTTP requests to the authentication provider.

 ## Prerequisites